-The data words follow the status word.
-The device shifts individual channel data in separate data words.
-The ADS131A0x converter is 24-bit resolution regardless of the device word length; see Table 7.
-The output data are truncated to 16 bits when using the 16-bit device word length setting (or when enabling hamming code with a 24-bit device word length setting).
-The output data are extended to 32 bits with eight zeroes (00000000) added to the least significant bits when using the 32-bit device word length setting (when hamming code is disabled).
+ADC conversion data words follow the status word in the communication data frame.
+The device outputs individual channel data in separate device words.
+The ADS131A0x converter is 24-bit resolution regardless of the device word length set by pin M1 shown in Table 7.
+However, the ADC conversion data are truncated to 16 bits when using a 16-bit device word length setting, or when using the 24-bit device word length setting with the Hamming code enabled set by the M2 pin.